-In Fall 2017, Marcus Carroll will enter his 5th year as Monterey Peninsula College Head Track & Field Coach and 2nd year as Head Cross Country Coach for the men's and women's teams.
-In his first 4 seasons as Head Coach, he helped guide his Lobos to reset 11 school records in the 100 meters, 200 meters, 3,000 meter steeplechase, long jump, triple jump, hammer throw, heptathlon, and 400 meter relay events and achieve 9 All-American awards in the 100 meters, 200 meters, triple jump, heptathlon, and 400 meter relay events at the CCCAA State Track & Field Championships.
+Marcus Carroll is in his 5th year as Monterey Peninsula College Head Track & Field/Cross Country Coach.
+In five seasons, he has helped guide his Lobos to reset 11 school records in the: 100 meters, 200 meters, 3,000 meter steeplechase, long jump, triple jump, hammer throw, heptathlon, and 400 meter relay events, and achieve 9 All-American awards in the: 100 meters, 200 meters, triple jump, heptathlon, and 400 meter relay events at the CCCAA State Track & Field Championships.

-Athletically, Carroll competed regionally through high school, community college, and nationally through the collegiate and elite levels.
-Carroll began his track & field career at Helix High School before competing at Cuyamaca College and the California State University of Los Angeles.
+Carroll competed regionally through high school, community college, and nationally through the collegiate and elite levels.
+He began his track & field career at Helix High School before competing at Cuyamaca Community College and then earning an athletic scholarship to the California State University of Los Angeles.
 His personal athletic achievements include becoming an NCAA National Championships finalist in the long jump and triple jump, All-CCAA conference honoree in the long jump, triple jump, 100 meters, 400 meter relay and 1600 meter relay, PCAC/Foothill conference champion in the long jump, triple jump and 100 meters, high school state meet finalist and San Diego county leader in the long jump, and high school state meet champion in the 400 meter relay.

-Carroll is now a USATF Level 2 Certified Coach in the Sprints/Hurdles/Relays, Jumps, and Combined Events with a Masters of Arts degree in Physical Education from Ball State University.
-He and his family currently reside in Pacific Grove, CA. While at MPC, Carroll's goal is to continue to strive to help grow track & field and cross country interest in the Monterey Peninsula Community while helping many student athletes develop and become a success in the sport and in the classroom.
+Carroll is now a USATF Level 2 Certified Coach in the Sprints/Hurdles/Relays, Jumps, and Combined Events.
+He also holds a Masters of Arts degree in Physical Education from Ball State University.
+While at MPC, Carroll looks to continue inspiring track & field and cross country interest in the Monterey Peninsula Community and help many student athletes become a success in the sport and in the classroom.